Aeyoz/proyecto-ets/README.md

 ### Anteproyecto <a name=id2></a>

-En el siguiente [documento](./docs/anteproyecto.md) se describirá el anteproyecto
+En el siguiente [documento](./docs/anteproyecto.md) se describirá el anteproyecto.

 ###  <a name=id3></a>